 Review: Grand Californian Hotel at Disneyland Resort

 With styling from the 20th Century American Arts & Crafts movement, Grand Californian’s interior design resembles many of the residential styles of Pasadena architects Greene & Greene.
-Its lobby atrium and other design elements draw inspiration from turn of the century U.S. National Park Lodges, including Yosemite National Park’s Ahwahnee Hotel and Yellowstone’s Old Faithful Inn.
+Its lobby atrium and other design elements also draw inspiration from iconic U.S. National Park Lodges, including Yosemite National Park’s Ahwahnee Hotel.

 Walt Disney World regulars will also notice a lot of similarities between Wilderness Lodge and Disney’s Grand Californian Hotel.
-That’s to be expected, as they are both inspired to varying degrees by U.S. National Park Lodges, and the two Disney hotels were designed by the same architect.
+That’s to be expected, as they are both inspired to varying degrees by U.S. National Park Lodges, and the two Disney hotels were designed by the same architect, Peter Dominick.

 At first blush, Grand Californian’s soaring lobby and use of rich, dark woods makes appears very similar to Wilderness Lodge.
 Upon closer inspection, there are plenty of subtle differences that set them apart.